A warm start to the weekend but watch out for a gusty thunderstorm

 We wrapped up what was a fairly warm last week of winter with the warmest day yet on Friday.
-Morning fog gave way to spring-like sunshine, with highs in the low to mid 70s area-wide.
-The warmth will continue into the start of the weekend on Saturday, but as a cold front approaches, a few showers are possible late tonight and a few showers or even a gusty thunderstorm is possible in a few spots Saturday afternoon or evening.
+The warmth will continue into the start of the weekend on Saturday, but as a cold front approaches, a few showers or even a gusty thunderstorm will be possible in a few spots Saturday afternoon or evening.
 It certainly won't be a washout, and the day will likely be more dry than wet overall as clouds even break for some sunshine.
+There is a risk for severe weather Saturday with the main threat being string damaging winds, but hail or even some rotation can't be completely ruled out.
 Spring officially begins Sunday, which will be a windier and cooler day but also a drier one with a mix of clouds and some sunshine.
 Temperatures remain milder than average early next week with more dry weather Monday and Tuesday, before our next chance of some wet weather arrives mid-week for Wednesday into Thursday.

 SATURDAY